 “Remember that every science is based upon an abstraction.
 An abstraction is taking a point of view or looking at things under a certain aspect or from a particular angle.
 All sciences are differentiated by their abstraction.”
 (Fulton Sheen)

 Graph and document databases (aka document stores), also demonstrate this principle.
-In 2018, graph databases really took off as a new must-have technology.
+A few years, graph databases really took off as a new must-have technology.
 The Panama Papers, reported in 2017 by the International Consortium of Investigative Journalists, showed the power of graph databases.
-But as Information/Age reports, graph technology is still in its infancy, although it has come a long way.
+They released the Pandora Papers, an expansion on the original, with more analysis through graph technologies, in mid-2021.
+Graph technology is still in its infancy, although it has come a long way.

 The best database designs depend on the business structure and problems to be addressed.